 On May 23, 2016, the U.S. Fish and Wildlife Service announced a final rule to regulate and monitor international trade of common snapping turtles and three softshell turtles.
-The rule, which responds in part to a 2011 request from the Center for Biological Diversity documenting the harms of the turtle trade, adds the turtles to Appendix III of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+The rule, which responds in part to a 2011 request from the Center for Biological Diversity documenting the harms of the turtle trade, adds the turtles to Appendix III of the Convention on International

+Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This designation is designed to curb overexploitation of these freshwater turtles for Asian food and medicinal markets.

-Wild capture of common snapping turtles is prohibited in some states (including Michigan and New York) or strictly regulated (including Alabama, Maryland, Texas).
+Wild capture of common snapping turtles is prohibited in some states (including Maryland, Michigan and New York) or strictly regulated (including Alabama, Texas).
 But some states still allow unlimited commercial take (Kentucky, Missouri, Ohio, South Carolina, and Tennessee) (Nanjappa and Conrad 2011; van Dijk 2016a).
+As of the 2015 commercial harvest season, 19 of the 37 states that make up the native range of the snapping turtle in the U.S. were open to commercial harvest (Colteaux and Johnson 2016, in press).